Fritz Selbmann: After politics

 "Die Lange Nacht" ("The long night"), generally regarded as Selbmann's first novel, was published in 1961.
 After 1964 he is recorded as a freelance author/novelist, based in East Berlin.
 He also served between 1969 and 1975 as a vice-president of the (East) German Writers' Association.
 Along with a number of novels, which enjoyed modest success on the domestic market in their day, there was an autobiography, "Acht Jahre und ein Tag.
 Bilder aus den Gründerjahren der DDR" ("Eight years and one day.
 Images from the foundation years of the German Democratic Republic").
-This included some trenchant, hitherto little publicised, insights into the events of June 1953.
-That may be why this book remained unpublished in Selbmann's lifetime, only appearing in 1999, nearly ten years after the social, economic and then political changes that put an end to the stand-alone German Democratic Republic.
+This included some trenchant, hitherto little publicized, insights into the events of June 1953.
+That may be why this book remained unpublished in Selbmann's lifetime, only appearing in 1999, nearly ten years after the social, economic and then political changes that led to the end of the German Democratic Republic.

 Celebration

 Selbmann worked as a freelance writer in East Berlin until his death in 1975.
 He lived and worked, during his final years, in the Berlin quarter of Müggelheim, and after he died, in 1977 the Junior School there was renamed in his honour.
 (It was renamed again after reunification.)
 Other educational institutions and public structures were named in his honour including the vast Black Pump "Fritz Selbmann" Gas Complex.

 State honours received during his lifetime included the Patriotic Order of Merit in silver (1955), in gold (1964) and the Patriotic Order of Merit (gold clasp) (1965).
 He was also a recipient, in 1960, of the Banner of Labor and in 1969 of the Order of Karl Marx and, in recognition of his contribution to literature, of the National Prize of the German Democratic Republic, Class II.